darribas/gds19/docs/content/infrastructure/more.md

   Data Analysis" but this one includes more content on machine learning techniques.

-Note these are introductions to Data Science but there is very limited, if any, coverage of spatial data and spatial analysis.
+Note these are introductions to Data Science, and do not necessarily have a geographic component.

 ### Package references